 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Does your tower fan look like it would cool you down better when on its side?
+Only have space for your tower fan while on its side?
 Can you safely do this or would you run into problems?
 Here’s what you want to know.

 A tower fan can be used on its side but there are some drawbacks and risks to doing so.
 It’s easier to damage the fan and it might get dustier quicker than when upright.
 Also, some fans have a tilt sensor which cuts the power if the fan gets tilted more than 45 degrees from its upright position.